jaymell/photo_mapper/Readme.md

 ####To do:
 * Save pin images instead of linking to them
 * Remove jittering completely (or improve it sificantly)
-* Try thumbnail list horizontal on bottom
+* Try thumbnail list horizontal on bottom instead of top
 * Album label in heading
 * Landing page
+* Fix distortion in square images

 #### Further off
 * Upload images via HTTP